Tag Archives: Emma Thompson

 In addition to making you laugh, Good Luck to You, Leo Grande will leave you with a handful of things to ponder on post-viewing.
 For example, the place that sex work currently has in society and the place it might have.
 There’s also the topic of the representation of female bodies in film, to name just one other.

 Why not let yourself enjoy writer/director Sophie Hyde’s well-written hour and thirty minutes of engaging fun?
-After all, of all the movies filmed during the pandemic, Good Luck to You, Leo Grande is arguably among the best.
+After all, of all the movies filmed during the Covid-19 pandemic, Good Luck to You, Leo Grande is arguably among the best, if not the very best.

 G